Introduction to Construction Payroll

 Why Invest in Construction Payroll Software

 Investing in construction payroll software provides time and cost savings.
-Software that’s made to handle construction payroll means you can eliminate workarounds and automatically generate and submit compliance reports to the correct agencies, reduce errors and improve accuracy.
+Software that’s made to handle construction payroll means you can eliminate workarounds.
+It also allows you to automatically generate and submit compliance reports to the correct agencies, while reducing errors and improving accuracy.
 And accurate, timely payroll helps improve employee satisfaction and retention.

 Features Checklist: What to Look for in Construction Payroll Software:

-When you’re evaluating accounting and payroll software for your contracting business, it must have features that will help you to create payroll efficiently and accurately.
+Accounting and payroll software for your contracting business must have features that will help you to create payroll efficiently and accurately.
 We’ve listed the features you should look for below:

 Certified Payroll Reporting

-Your software must support prevailing wage and union reporting so that you can easily generate the documentation you must submit to various reporting agencies.
+Your software must support prevailing wage and union reporting.
+This reporting makes it easy to generate the documentation for various reporting agencies.
 Your software should also be updated regularly to ensure that you can adhere to local, state, and federal wage regulations.

 Job Costing Integration

-Your construction payroll software should integrate seamlessly with project management and accounting functions so you can accurately allocate labor costs to specific jobs and compile labor data that will help you create accurate estimates for future projects.
+Your construction payroll software should integrate seamlessly with project management and accounting functions.
+It must accurately allocate labor costs to specific jobs and compile labor data that will help you create accurate estimates for future projects.

 Mobile Accessibility

-Modern construction accounting software has mobile functionality, which allows your workers to access payroll information on the go.
+Modern construction accounting software has mobile functionality.
+Your workers should be able to add their payroll updates on the go.
 Look for software with a user friendly interface, which will be used more readily by your team.

 Multi-Union Support

 An evaluation of any software should include considerations about its usefulness as you grow.
-Ask whether the software can manage payroll complexities, such as allowing for workers from different unions or with different CBAs.
-Is the software scalable so you can add employees working in multiple jurisdictions and handle the different tax rules?
+Ask whether the software can manage payroll complexities such as allowing for workers from different unions or with different CBAs.
+Is the software scalable so you can add employees working in multiple jurisdictions?
+Can it handle these different tax rules?

 Deduction Management Aligned with Union Benefits

 Managing deductions for benefits is a critical part of any payroll.
-Your software should offer accurate tracking of deductions and should also offer customizable deduction categories so you can tailor the benefits you pay your team.
+Your software should offer accurate tracking of deductions.
+And if you want to tailor benefits you offer your team, your software should also offer customizable deduction categories.

 Data Security and Compliance with Union Standards

-Payroll data is personal data and so your payroll software must include the most robust security measures to protect sensitive payroll information.
+Payroll data is personal data.
+That means your payroll software must include the most robust security measures to protect sensitive payroll information.
 As well, the software should enable you to keep in compliance with data privacy regulations.

 User Friendly Interface

 Find out what training and support options are available for your construction payroll software.
-And as with the mobile options, an easy to understand interface will allow your administrative staff to complete payroll processing without difficulty.
+And as with mobile options, an easy to understand interface is key for your administrative staff to complete payroll processing without difficulty.

 Custom Reporting for Union Reporting Needs